Velveteen Dream: Final storylines (2020–2021)

+Independent circuit (2024–present)

+On February 18, 2024, Clark made his return to wrestling after over 3 years for the promotion The Dynasty in a surprise appearance, now going by Velveteen Man, a tweaked version of his WWE ring name.
+His successful return match at Dynasty: It Was All A Dream in which he defeated Alec Odin marked the final use of his WWE NXT ring name.

+On September 21, 2024 in a homecoming to his former training promotion, Patrick Clark returned to MCW at the September Slam live event defeating "The Afro Samurai" Tony Macko.
+During early October 2024, he enjoyed successful singles victories during the two-night MCW Autumn Armageddon live events.

 Professional wrestling persona

 After getting signed to a developmental contract, Clark initially debuted at NXT house shows with the gimmick of a Donald Trump supporter, wearing shirts with Trump's image and the "Make America Great Again" slogan.
 In 2017, he adopted the persona of Velveteen Dream, a character inspired by the musician Prince.
-The character was described by WWE as a "mysterious yet intoxicating presence [...] sporting a frilled, jewelled look that would have fit right in onstage during Prince's Purple Rain Tour".
+The character was described by WWE as a "mysterious yet intoxicating presence, sporting a frilled, jewelled look that would have fit right in onstage during Prince's Purple Rain Tour".
 Clark described the character as "a sexually ambiguous, genderfluid, self-absorbed diva".
-As Velveteen Dream, his finishing move was the Purple Rainmaker, a diving elbow drop with a name also inspired by Prince.
+As Velveteen Dream, his finishing move was the Purple Rainmaker, a diving elbow drop with the name inspired by one of Prince's songs.
+His other signature move is a cartwheel Death Valley driver dubbed as the Dream Valley Driver.

 Other media

-As Velveteen Dream, Clark is a playable character in the video games WWE 2K19 and WWE 2K20.
+As Velveteen Dream, Clark is a playable character in the video games WWE Mayhem, WWE Universe, WWE Champions, WWE SuperCard, WWE 2K19, and WWE 2K20.

-Legal issues
+Allegations and legal issues

 In April 2020, Clark was accused of sending indecent images to underage boys on Instagram after a Reddit user posted screenshots of what appeared to be a naked Clark on the SquaredCircle subreddit, though Clark denied the allegations.
 Two months later, amidst the Speaking Out movement, new allegations were made that Clark sent a sexually explicit photo to an underage girl and had "inappropriate communications" with underage boys he was allegedly grooming.
 WWE reportedly investigated the incident but found no evidence of wrongdoing.

 In August 2022, Clark was arrested twice in Florida.
 On August 20, he was arrested on charges of first-degree battery and trespassing on property after a warning, to which he pleaded not guilty.
 He was arrested again six days later on charges of possessing drug paraphernalia.
 The battery and trespassing charges were dropped the following month.